19th International Working Conference on Variability Modelling of Software-Intensive Systems 4-6 February 2025 | Rennes, France | vamosconf.net/2025

 Format and Submission Site

 All submissions must be written in English and follow the double-column ACM template with the options sigconf, review, and anonymous (for technical papers only):\documentclass[sigconf,review,anonymous]{acmart}.
 At least one author is expected to attend the conference and present the accepted paper.
 All submissions must be in PDF format.
-The submission website is Easychair, and will be open on August, 15th.
 All accepted papers will be published in the ACM Digital Library.

 Artifact Evaluation